 Shiloh has always been very friendly (that’s how she landed with me- she wouldn’t let any other puppies get near me when I was choosing !!), curious, and wants to please, though there are times when she needs extra patience to catch on to some things.
 There isn’t a mean bone in her, and she is very eager to check out new people.
 She’s never been around kids, but I haven’t seen anything about her that would give me pause to introduce her to children.
 She loves to snuggle, and will spend as much time as you allow being on your foot, lap, or lying next to you in bed.
 She plays well with my older dog.

 It breaks my heart to not know where she’s going to end up.
 If I had known that my body was going to break down like this, I never would have gotten Shiloh, and put HER in this position.
 We are bonded.
 She is bonded to my older dog.
-She loves the groomer and vet- but she wants me when all is said and done- and I’m sure that she’ll adapt to a new person, but for me it’s like ditching a kid, when fur-kids are all I have.
+She loves the groomer and the new vet- but she wants me when all is said and done- and I’m sure that she’ll adapt to a new person, but for me it’s like ditching a kid, when fur-kids are all I have.
+I have so much guilt, but didn’t have any help in figuring out how to help her.
 But I know that one more full bed change could take out one of my shoulders for good.
 I have to plan linen and laundry.
 I can’t lose my shoulders when I’m told I’m going to need a wheelchair.
+I tried to get help with her regurgitation issue, and it seems nobody wanted to help me find out if there was a physical reason for what was going on.
+She was stunned when it happened – no typical dog wrenching noise, just a huge pool of fecal contents.
+Then she’d look like she was bad- and it was never her fault.

 Shiloh is paper-trained (I put a crate tray on the floor and put pads on that, so there’s a ‘buffer’ to avoid leaks).
+She always has access to her pee pads, but I do take her to them at various times to be sure the ‘tank is empty’ after meals and before bed.
 She’s been very good about going on the pads for a long time.
 She will need to learn to go outside if you expect her to do that.
 But it sure is nice to know she has a place to go 24/7, in any weather- or for any MD appointment I might have.
 I get the human underpads 30 x 36” by the case from Walmart or Amazon- much cheaper than dog pads or individual bags- and hold more than one pee.
-I do NOT recommend small metal crate training with Shiloh because of the coprophagia (see below) and vomiting.
+I do NOT recommend small metal crate training with Shiloh because of the regurgitation.
 Everything would be a mess.
 A contained area that is easily cleaned would be ideal if she can’t be within site at all times.
 She’s had a plastic baby ‘pen’ that configures into a hexagon or rectangle around the pee pad tray for training purposes.
 It’s bigger than a regular crate, but much easier to clean, and less likely for her to jump around and get messy.
+She does climb, so needs supervision in the pen.

-With my physical limitations, I’m impacted for 2-4 days after a full linen change and laundry when she does eat enough poo to throw up (and it’s a lot sometimes- not just a spot here or there).
+With my physical limitations, I’m in severe pain all of the time, and for the 2-4 days after a full linen change and laundry when she does eat enough poo to regurgitate, I’m in hell.
+Her vet refused to look for any physical causes, but the kennel owners were able to help her- which makes it all the more heartbreaking.
+They cared enough to help me help her…but at the cost of having to sign her back over to them..
 For someone with a working body, it might not be any big deal.
 I also keep a waterproof pad and some blankets on her side of the bed.
 But she ‘misses’ sometimes.
 Again- NOT HER FAULT.
 If I lose my shoulders, I lose independence.

 After meals (twice a day), I put her in the “house” for 30-40 minutes – or until she indicates that she’s antsy, and take her to the pads and tell her to “hurry poop”.
 When doing this at a new place, she’ll likely need her leash on to make it easier to keep her focused.
 She is a bit ADHD when it comes to maintaining her attention- she sees 100 things she’s interested in, all at the same time.
 But she’s not quite 2 yet.
 My others did the same thing at that age, and chilled over time.

 Shiloh is a ‘greedy eater’.
 She inhales food, and has ‘puzzle bowls’ to slow her down, or she throws up (I’m sending several bowls, as she figures them out).
 She also loves ice cubes.
-I tried freeze dried green beans for a low cal treat, and she eats them whole, then barfs them up intact but rehydrated.
+I tried freeze dried green beans for a low cal treat, and she sends them back whole, intact but rehydrated.
 She’s been eating Blue Buffalo Basics, Turkey and Potato Grain Free DRY dog food (per the kennel recommendations).
 I gave her something with corn in it and she treated it like movie snacks- after she’d pooped it.
 She’s been on other dog foods, and this one does give her turds a more formed texture.
 I’m sending a container of the Blue Buffalo- there’s more than enough to transition to another food if you prefer- but watch out for any stuff with corn.
 She also loves frozen pumpkin puree.
 Either drops on some parchment, or a very small ice cube tray work great.
 A teaspoon per meal is sufficient if you choose to give it to her.
 Pineapple was suggested, and it does seem to help a bit- but she doesn’t chew well (if at all) if she really likes something (and then barfs up the whole pieces) , so I puree the pineapple and freeze it in a candy bar mold that has segments that I cut and put in a zip bag in the freezer- she loves anything frozen.
 Greek yogurt ‘cubes’ are also a hit.
-The Turkey Blue Buffalo, pineapple, and Greek yogurt were the info from the kennel when I asked them about possible solutions- I did NOT want to let her go.
-I asked her vet about doing some health checks for reasons she might be eating poop and she basically dismissed me.
+The Turkey Blue Buffalo, pineapple, pumpkin, and Greek yogurt were the info from the kennel when I asked them about possible solutions- I did NOT want to let her go.
+I asked her vet about doing some health checks for reasons she might be regurgitating and I was essentially dismissed for even suggesting it.
+I no longer take either dog there.

 I’m sending her pajamas- in the winter, she gets cold, especially after being groomed- she acts like she’s being tortured, but the shivering stops.
 (She can be quite the drama diva).
 They are also a bit like a loose Thunder Shirt in calming her down if she’s on a wild-woman energy burst that goes on for a considerable time.
 The PJs relax her.
 I’m also sending toys, a blanket, her carrier, and a couple of pairs of socks with my scent on them.
 Her nickname is “Lo-lo”.
 She knows “kitchen”, “cookie”, “go potty”, “hurry poop”, “good girl”, “sit” (though that kind of depends on how much she wants what she wants at the time), “check the door”, “I’m coming back” (won’t follow me to the bathroom), and a few more I’m blanking on (I’m crying my eyes out writing this).
 “Stay” is ADHD dependent- don’t count on it.
 She thrives on “good girl”, and eagerly soaks up the ear scratches and verbal praise.
 She’s very sensitive to tone of voice.